 Field QC samples represent approximately 10% of the water and biological collections made.
-Field duplicates are a second sample collected on-station and not a split of a sample.
-To generate a blank for water analytes, an aliquot of deionized water is run through the sampling equipment (ie: depth integrated sampler, horizontal VanDorn, churn splitter) after the equipment has been rinsed.
+Field duplicates are a second sample collected on-station and not a split of a sample, and are randomly assigned to sampling locations and dates.
+To generate an instrument blank for water analytes, an aliquot of deionized water is run through the sampling equipment (ie: depth integrated sampler, horizontal VanDorn, churn splitter) after the equipment has been rinsed.